-Allstate supports candidates for public office, research associations, coalitions, industry trade associations, nonprofit organizations, advocacy professionals and other groups to advance key priorities.
+Allstate supports candidates for public office, research associations, social welfare groups, industry trade associations, nonprofit organizations, advocacy professionals, and other groups to advance key priorities.
 The priorities include topics such as ensuring a healthy regulatory system, promoting fiscal responsibility, fostering market innovation, and promoting safety and security (such as teen safe driving and natural catastrophe management).
-We may not agree with every position taken by a specific organization, candidate or committee.
+We may not agree with every position taken by a specific organization, candidate, or committee.

-In 2017, the company’s efforts in this arena utilized approximately $15.7 million in corporate funds, which represents 0.04% of revenues.
-In addition, for the same period, the employee-funded political action committees contributed approximately $353,962 to a wide variety of political organizations and candidates.
+In 2018, the company’s efforts in this arena utilized approximately $16 million in corporate funds, which represents 0.04% of revenues.
+In addition, for the same period, our employee-funded political action committee contributed approximately $351,375 to a wide variety of political organizations and candidates.

 As part of our public policy efforts, the company supports various organizations, including those that may engage in lobbying activities, and contributes to candidates and political committees.
-Our resources are allocated among the following categories: research, coalitions, national trade associations, state trade associations, advocacy professionals and corporate political contributions.
+Our resources are allocated among the following categories: research, social welfare groups, national trade associations, state trade associations, advocacy professionals, and corporate political contributions.
 This report describes each of the categories and the amount we spend in each category.
-We devote approximately 50% of these corporate resources toward research.
+We devote nearly 23% of these corporate resources toward research.
 Approximately 76% of the total company support was directed to tax deductible, non-lobbying endeavors.

 Allstate supports research groups and other organizations that provide information that is used to shape public policy debate and inform consumers and businesses about key issues affecting insurance consumers.
-Our support is largely focused on improving safety on roads and in homes and combating insurance fraud.
-In 2017, Allstate provided nearly $8.4 million to research organizations such as the National Insurance Crime Bureau and the Insurance Institute for Highway Safety (see the list of major organizations that Allstate supported in 2017 within this report).
-The Insurance Institute for Business and Home Safety envisions a world where the durability of homes and commercial buildings is a core societal value — greatly reducing human financial losses, as well as community disruptions, that result from natural and man-made disasters.
+Our support is largely focused on improving safety on roads and in homes and combatting insurance fraud.
+In 2018, Allstate provided nearly $3.6 million to research organizations such as the Insurance Institute for Business and Home Safety, the Insurance Institute for Highway Safety, and the Insurance Research Council (see the list of major organizations that Allstate supported in 2018 within this report).

-Allstate partners with advocacy organizations and other coalitions throughout the country to promote various public policy positions.
-In 2017, Allstate provided about $449,000 to coalitions, with $74,000 (16%) attributed to lobbying efforts.
+Allstate partners with advocacy organizations and other social welfare groups throughout the country to promote various public policy positions.
+In 2018, Allstate provided about $481,000 to such organizations, with $128,000 (27%) attributed to lobbying efforts.

 Allstate contributes to groups that advocate meaningful change for insurance consumers, nationally and in individual states.
-In 2017, Allstate provided almost $2.7 million to national trade associations, with approximately $848,000 (31%) attributed to lobbying efforts and just under an additional $1.9 million to state trade associations, with approximately $456,000 (25%) attributed to lobbying efforts.
+In 2018, Allstate provided almost $6.75 million to national trade associations, with approximately $722,000 (11%) attributed to lobbying efforts and approximately $1.85 million to state trade associations, with approximately $475,000 (26%) attributed to lobbying efforts.

 We are also working on building a better insurance regulatory system.
 The insurance industry currently operates under a different set of regulations in each of the 50 states and the District of Columbia.
 At the same time, the Federal Insurance Office and other federal agencies are becoming more actively involved in insurance regulatory matters.
 This patchwork system makes it difficult and expensive to develop innovative products for customers and for Allstate exclusive agencies to operate as efficiently as possible.
 We believe it is imperative to modernize and improve the regulatory system for insurance companies and consumers.
 The company therefore supports organizations working for reforms that will help ensure a healthy regulatory system with more uniformity and consistency.

-Allstate contributed a little more than $323,000, representing 2.1% of its total public policy expenditures of approximately $15.2 million to state candidates for public office, political parties, political committees and other entities organized and operating under 26 U.S.C.
+Allstate contributed a little more than $740,000, representing 4.6% of its total public policy expenditures of approximately $16 million to state candidates for public office, political parties, political committees, and other entities organized and operating under 26 U.S.C.
 Section 527.

 The Allstate Insurance Company Political Action Committee (ALLPAC) is a voluntary, nonpartisan political action committee (PAC) comprising eligible individual employees.
-Its personal contributions support candidates for federal and state office who support the competitive marketplace and understand and bring attention to the issues of importance to our industry generally and the Allstate group of companies specifically.
-In 2017, ALLPAC had 558 members, contributing a total of $354,561, with an average contribution of approximately $635 per participant.
+These personal contributions support candidates for federal and state office who support the competitive marketplace and understand and bring attention to the issues of importance to our industry generally and the Allstate group of companies specifically.
+In 2018, ALLPAC had 624 members, contributing a total of $416,037, with an average contribution of approximately $667 per participant.

-ALLPAC contributions to candidates are governed by a Board of Directors composed of company employees.
+ALLPAC contributions to candidates are governed by a board of directors composed of company employees.
 Candidates receiving PAC contributions must demonstrate one or all of the following: a commitment to free enterprise and a competitive marketplace, sound judgment on issues of concern to our industry, a supportive voting record, and viability as a candidate.
-During 2017, ALLPAC contributed a total of $349,462 to state and federal candidates for public office as well as political committees.
+During 2018, ALLPAC contributed a total of $351,375 to state and federal candidates for public office as well as political committees.